Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Alexandra Augusti

-The data marketing environment is changing rapidly, and the latest regulatory and technological developments are further encouraging the use of customer data to improve performance.
-A recent BCG study shows that using proprietary data can reduce acquisition costs by an average of 10%, and increase profit on existing customers by 40%.
+The data marketing landscape is evolving rapidly, driven by regulations and technology.
+These changes are encouraging businesses to make greater use of their customer data to improve performance.
+A recent study confirms that leveraging first-party data can both reduce acquisition costs by 10% and increase revenues from existing customers by 40% (BCG).

-👉🏼 In this article, we detail how a Customer Data Platform can become a competitive advantage through better management and activation of customer data.
-We also detail the various use cases that can be implemented:
+👉🏼 Discover how a Customer Data Platform can become a competitive advantage through better management and activation of customer data.
+From building a 360° customer view and enriching information to segmentation and activation, explore the different use cases that can be implemented.

-💡 A CDP centralizes and integrates customer data from multiple sources in real time, enabling a unified view and personalized marketing actions.
-Unlike a DMP (Data Management Platform), which focuses primarily on anonymous data and segments for programmatic advertising, a CDP offers a deeper, more individual understanding of the customer, favoring more targeted and effective interactions.
+Unlike a DMP (Data Management Platform), which focuses mainly on anonymous data and segments for programmatic advertising, a CDP delivers a deeper, individual understanding of the customer, enabling more targeted and effective interactions.

 CRM vs CDP vs DMP

-Data consolidation involves retrieving information from several sources, enabling us to build a Golden Record for each customer.
-This corresponds to an individual, organized and complete file (demographic and transactional data, as well as social interactions, product preferences and feedback).
-Combining web and offline data also makes it possible to measure the impact of multi-channel strategies.
+Data consolidation involves gathering information from multiple sources to build each customer’s Golden Record.
+This corresponds to an identity graph: a unique, organised, and complete profile (demographic and transactional data, as well as social interactions, preferences, and product feedback).
+Reconciling online and offline data also makes it possible to measure the impact of multichannel strategies.

 On the other hand, unification aims to align these data in a uniform format, favoring efficient analysis and use of all data.
 This data can then be used in any tool, regardless of its original source.
 For example, CRM data can be used directly in an advertising platform.

-This unification step may involve standardizing data formats, eliminating duplicates and resolving information conflicts, ensuring seamless accuracy in customer understanding.
+This unification step may involve standardising data formats, eliminating duplicates and resolving information conflicts, ensuring seamless accuracy in customer understanding.

-💡 With the advent of cloud storage for data, a "modular" approach to CDP is becoming increasingly popular.
-In this particular case, the data warehouse can be used as a single source of truth directly enabling the creation of a Customer 360 without the need for new tools.
-At DinMo, we strive to build a Composable CDP that integrates directly into your existing data stack.
+💡 With the rise of cloud storage for data, the “modular” approach to CDPs is gaining ground.
+In this model, the data warehouse serves as the single source of truth, making it possible to build a Customer 360 directly without the need for additional tools.
+At DinMo, we offer a Composable CDP that integrates seamlessly with your existing data stack.

-The data warehouse can be used as a Customer 360, as it already centralizes data from many sources
+The data warehouse can be used as a Customer 360, as it already centralises data from many sources

-Relevant insights directly result from successful consolidation and unification of customer data.
-They inform not only on the past actions of customers but also allow understanding their future motivations and predicting their behavior.
-These insights are crucial for creating personalized customer experiences and communicating with customers at the right time.
+This consolidation and proper unification of customer data provide valuable insights.
+They not only shed light on past customer actions but also make it possible to understand future motivations and predict behaviour.
+Such information is essential for creating personalised customer experiences and engaging with customers at the right moment.

-A CDP also feeds BI tools, allowing easy visualization of KPIs and performance information and signaling anomalies.
-Your CDP must communicate with the BI tools for all customer data analysis.
+A CDP can also feed into BI tools, making it easy to visualise performance indicators and flag anomalies.
+Your CDP should integrate with BI for all customer data analyses.

 Artificial Intelligence and Machine Learning are now crucial for uncovering these insights from a vast dataset.
 They reveal hidden patterns and trends from an already comprehensive and up-to-date customer database.